jon-heard/Nearest-point-on-mesh-demo/README.md

 The wrinkle:
 - Control a "focus" point in 3d space, represented as a red sphere. <i>(keyboard and/or mouse)</i>
-- Target is drawn onto the model at the point that is closest to the user-controlled "focus" point.
+- A target is drawn onto the model at the point that is closest to the user-controlled "focus" point.

 ![An image of the application](readme_screen01.png?raw=true "The application")